pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Advanced Learning Algorithms/module3.md

 * High precision: if the model predicts that a patient has a disease, probably the patient does have it

-* High recall: if there is a patient with the disease, probably the algorithm will correctly identify that they do hav the disease
+* High recall: if there is a patient with the disease, probably the algorithm will correctly identify that he/she does have the disease

 Usually, there is a tradeoff between precision and recall